|

 deflect the issue of equitable utilization of the basin�s resources in

 preference for preservation of the status quo.
+Predictably, increasing tensions and frustration in the

 entire Nile Basin have called for creation of devices to reduce potential